 Editor’s note: Quitting Your Chef Job was originally published in March 2020 and most recently updated in May 2022.

 Quitting your chef job in the right way can have a real impact on your future chef career.
 When you stop to think about it for a second, you’ll see how that’s an obvious fact.
-The restaurant industry is a close knit community.
+The hospitality industry is a close knit community.

 It’s highly likely that you will meet and work with past work colleagues at places you work in the future.
 It’s important to manage personal reputation and not to have stories of sharp or dramatic exits follow you around as you carve out your chef career.
 You should aim to leave a job in the same way you would take it – by being professional and courteous throughout the process.